 Addis Ababa, with its vibrant vibe and historical significance, functions today as a gateway into the African continent.
 Having come a long way from when it was once known as a transit destination, the city is home to a plethora of tourist attractions and other places of interest.
 It is also arguably the perfect place to begin your exploration of the country’s landscape, archeology, and culture.
+So here is a couple of the iconic places to visit in Addis Ababa for a wholesome experience.

 This multi-purpose park contains indoor and outdoor facilities built mostly with local materials.
 The park includes centers for physical activities, a spa, tented lodging, a horse stable, a library, restaurants and coffee shops, fountains, walkways, and bicycle and scooter lanes.